You have 2 remaining free articles this month

 link your account for free access.
 Start here

-Friday, new tour eats its way from Market Square to the Strip and back
+Starting Friday, a new tour eats its way from Market Square to the Strip and back.

 Find out who these so-called ambassadors are, the ones selling our city and presenting the information that shape the views of visitors.

 An emerging system portends sweeping change in our lives, from riding taxis to renting rooms and still more.

 Running tours give residents and tourists alike a different vantage point to see Pittsburgh sights.

 Local tour guide fits the bill as a part-time wise quacker.

 Louise Sturgess' love of Pittsburgh history shines during her walking tours given to the public.

 When cab driver Earl Farrell picks up a fare, part of the journey can include a history of the city.